Den Watts: Casting controversy

 EastEnders' lead director Matthew Robinson recommended the actor Leslie Grantham for the part.
 Grantham had previously appeared in London's fringe theatre in a stage play Robinson had written and had played a small part, Kiston, in the two-part Doctor Who serial Resurrection of the Daleks (1984), which had been directed by Robinson.
 Julia Smith remembered that she had taught Grantham at the Webber Douglas Academy of Dramatic Art and regarded him as a "mature student", although she had never seen him "in action".
 Smith and Holland needed the character of Den to have "panache, charisma and electricity".
 They were initially uncertain about casting Grantham, but they both felt that the actor had "something", which they went on to describe as a "tensed up internal emotion of some sort, that was being held in.
 There was something behind the eyes, too.
 Barely contained violence almost..."

 Leslie Grantham's (pictured) casting was deemed controversial after the actor's past of killing a taxi driver while on army service was revealed.

-After a successful reading with the actress Jean Fennell (who was originally cast as Angie), he was offered the part.
+Following a successful reading with the actress Jean Fennell (who was originally cast as Angie), he was offered the part.
 However, shortly afterwards Grantham contacted Smith and asked to speak to her urgently.
 He revealed that he had been found guilty of killing a German taxi driver while on army service in 1966 and spent ten years in prison.
 Although there were fears that if this story got out the resultant publicity would do enormous damage to the programme and the BBC, Smith decided not to withdraw Grantham from the role.
 In her opinion, he had paid the full penalty that society requires for a mistake committed in his past and it was a "Christian duty to forgive".